-Some a far too dangerous, you need to gather as much photographic, video evidence, and a written diary, whilst keeping yourself and your children safe, as you can never truly predict how far they will go.
-You need to make 100% sure you cover all tracks and they can not get hold of this information.
+Some are far too dangerous.
+You need to gather as much photographic, video evidence, and a written diary while keeping yourself and your children safe, as you can never truly predict how far they will go.
+You need to make 100% sure you cover all tracks, and they can not get hold of this information.

 If you’re leaving never tell the narcissist in person, get out safely and take the children, women’s aid can provide help with this.

 If you are out and they still see the children.
 If the children are showing signs of anxiety or depression, even if they are the Stubborn scapegoat child, they need help.

 As hard as parenting is anyway, you can not tell them any white lies like you’ve run out of sweets because you don’t want them to have more, you have to be upfront and honest, about everything and explain your reasons for a no, so you have to think very carefully before you say no, as you have to stick to facts and reasons.